Alcatel-Lucent Professor, Stanford University

 University in 1988.
 Alex was a Research Staff Member at the IBM

-He is an ACM Fellow, a recipient of Phi Beta Kappa's Teaching Award, and a former National Young Investigator.
+He is an ACM Fellow, a recipient of ACM SIGPLAN's Programming Languages Achievement Award and Phi Beta Kappa's Teaching Award, and a former chair of the Stanford Computer Science Department.

 Alex is married to Jennifer